rmetcalf9/object_store_abstraction/DATASTORETYPEOPTIONS.md

 # Datastore type option

-This page explains the options availiable for different datastore types.
+This page explains the options available for different datastore types.

 # Memory Datastore